John Tripp (ice hockey): Coaching career

 On December 27, 2016, he accepted his first head coaching job at Eispiraten Crimmitschau of the German DEL2.
 His team had to go into the relegation round, where they overcame Rosenheim which allowed the Crimmitschau club to remain in the league.
 Tripp and the team parted ways after the conclusion of the 2016-17 season.

 In May 2017, Tripp agreed a deal to become the new head coach of Braehead Clan in the UK's EIHL.
 He guided the Clan to a ninth-place finish in the regular season, his tenure ended in late March 2018.
 Tripp returned to his native Canada and started the Kingston Hockey Academy.

 Media career

 Since January 2016, Tripp has been serving as co-host and analyst of CHL Centre Ice, a show dedicated to the Champions Hockey League (CHL), and as color commentator of CHL games.
 He was a member of the TSN broadcast crew at the 2017 IIHF World Championships.

 Personal life

 He has been friends since his childhood with Jayna Hefford; both went to the same school.

 Tripp's maternal grandparents immigrated from Germany to Canada in 1953.
 His nickname is Hans, after his German grandfather.
-Tripp is married to Taryn Turnbull, a former basketball player at Tulane University and in the German second division.
-His brother-in-law, Stuart Turnbull, played professional basketball in Germany.
+Tripp was married to Taryn Turnbull, a former basketball player at Tulane University and in the German second division.
+His former brother-in-law, Stuart Turnbull, played professional basketball in Germany.

 A cancer survivor himself, he founded Tripp Charity to raise money and awareness for children battling cancer.